-Identified threat Self review threat Threat evaluation The client must take the responsibility for accounting records preparation.
-The existence and significance of the threat depends on factors such as: • Whether the client is a public interest entity; • Whether the services are of a routine or mechanical in nature.
-Some example of such services are: • Preparing payroll calculations or reports based on client- originated data for approval and payment by the client; Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification; • Recording a transaction for which the client has already determined the amount to be recorded, even though the transaction involves a significant degree of subjectivity; Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values; Posting client-approved entries to the trial balance; and Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records; • Whether the management is familiar with accounting practices and/or principles.
-In determining whether the services are of a routine or mechanical in nature, practitioners may consider the following non-exhaustive factors as part of its determination process: the complexity of financial reporting requirements;
+Identified threat Self-review threat Threat evaluation The client must take the responsibility for accounting records preparation.
+The existence and significance of the threat depends on factors such as:

+- Whether the client is a public interest entity; - Whether the services are of a routine or mechanical in nature require little or no professional judgment.
+Some examples of such services are: - Preparing payroll calculations or reports based on clientoriginated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - o Posting transactions coded by the client to the general ledger. - o Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records. - Whether the management is familiar with accounting practices and/or principles.

+In determining whether the services are of a routine or mechanical in nature, practitioners may consider the following non-exhaustive factors as part of its determination process:

-the level of judgment and/or subjectivity involved in the recognition, classification and measurement of the accounting transactions; The total number of client's transactions and whether or not the transactions and/or balances are supported by third party documents, where the auditor are not required to re-compute figures or make any judgment on recognition, classification and measurement of each transaction.
-Safeguard application If the audit client is a public interest entity, the auditor must decline or terminate the financial statements preparation service.
-(Paragraph 290.169) If the audit client is not a public interest entity and the threat is considered to be at an acceptable level based on evaluation, then no safeguard is need to be employed.
-Otherwise and if the audit client is not a public interest entity, the firm is to apply safeguards to eliminate the threat or reduce it to an acceptable level.
-Example of such safeguards include: Arranging for such services to be performed by an individual who is not a member of the audit team; If such services are performed by a member of the audit team, using a partner or senior staff member with appropriate expertise who is not a member of the audit team to review the work performed; • If the client has a limited number of transactions, ensure each transaction and balance of the client are supported by third party documents where the auditor does not re-compute figures or make any judgment on recognition, classification and measurement of each transaction.
+- the complexity of financial reporting requirements; - the level of judgment and/or subjectivity involved in the recognition, classification and measurement of the accounting transactions; - The total number of client's transactions and whether or not the transactions and/or balances are supported by third party documents, where the auditor are not required to re-compute figures or make any judgment on recognition, classification and measurement of each transaction.

+Safeguard application

+If the audit client is a public interest entity, the firm or network firm shall not provide accounting and bookkeeping services including preparing financial statements on which the firm will express an opinion or financial information which forms the basis of such financial statements.
+(Paragraph R601.6 in Chapter A of the revised Code)

+If the audit client is not a public interest entity, the firm or network firm shall not provide accounting and bookkeeping services including preparing financial statements on which the firm will express an opinion or financial information which forms the basis of such financial statements, unless:

+- The services are of a routine or mechanical nature; and - The firm addresses any threats that are created by providing such services that are not at an acceptable level.

+(Paragraph R601.5 in Chapter A of the revised Code)

+Examples of actions that might be safeguards to address a self-review threat created when providing accounting and bookkeeping services of a routine and mechanical nature to an audit client include:

+- Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed. - If the client has a limited number of transactions, ensure each transaction and balance of the client are supported by third party documents where the auditor does not re-compute figures or make any judgment on recognition, classification and measurement of each transaction.

 If the threat cannot be reduced to an acceptable level by the application of safeguards, such non-assurance service shall not be provided.